- Home Page

 Look who is taking the lead in abatement!

-Delta county Health department is providing mosquito larvicide dunks to County Residents while supplies last.
+Delta County Health Department is providing education and mosquito larvicide dunks to County Residents while supplies last.

 Town of Cedaredge is giving away free mosquito larvicide dunks to all residents from June 1 – Sept.
 30. Dunks can be picked up at Town Hall, the Police Department and the Cedaredge Golf Course.

-- Town of Hotchkiss is offering mosquito dunks and information for prevention.
+Town of Hotchkiss Town Hall has information on abatement.
+Delta County Annex is offering mosquito dunks and information for prevention.
 Contact Town Hall for more information.

 How did Delta County do last year?